 where the final states $J/\psi \pi^+\pi^-\pi^0$ and $J/\psi\pi^+\pi^-$ are mainly driven by the intermediate states $J/\psi \omega$ and $J/\psi \rho$, respectively.

 The theoretical interpretations of the $X(3872)$ include the $\chi_{c1}(2P)$ state, the $D^*\bar{D}/\bar{D}^*D$ molecular state, the mixing of the $c\bar{c}$ core with the $D^*\bar{D}/\bar{D}^*D$ component, the compact tetraquark state and so on.
 Obviously, in the pure $c\bar{c}$ picture and compact tetraquark picture, it is hard to understand the puzzles of its mass coincidence with the threshold and large isospin violation.
-In the $\bar{D}^{*0} D^0/\bar{D}^0 D^{*0}$ molecular picture, the proximity of the $X(3872)$ mass to the threshold is natural although such an exact coincidence is still confusing (see Sec.~\ref{sec:XandTccStates} for the discussion of the fine-tuning problem).
-The mass of the $X(3872)$ exactly coincides with the neutral threshold $\xthn$ and is about $8$ MeV below the charged threshold $D^{*-}D^+/D^-D^{*+}$, which leads to the isospin violating decays.
-In Sec.~\ref{sec:X-short}, we will show that the kinematic mechanisms due to the threshold of the $J/\psi \rho(\omega)$ and the $\rho (\omega)$ widths will also contribute to the isospin violation ratio.
-Another experimental evidence supporting the molecular picture is the dominant decay mode of $X(3872)$~\cite{ParticleDataGroup:2020ssz},
+In the $\bar{D}^{*0} D^0/\bar{D}^0 D^{*0}$ molecular picture, the proximity of the $X(3872)$ mass to the threshold is natural although such an exact coincidence is still confusing (see Sec.~\ref{sec:XandTccStates} for the discussion of the fine-tuning problem). {The mass of the $X(3872)$ exactly coincides with the neutral threshold $\xthn$ and is about $8$ MeV below the charged threshold $D^{*-}D^+/D^-D^{*+}$.
+In Sec.~\ref{sec:X-short}, we will review the theoretical interpretations of the large ratio in Eq.~\eqref{eq:XisospinV} based on the fine-tuning mass of the $X(3872)$.
+Meanwhile, we will see the kinematic mechanisms due to the threshold of the $J/\psi \rho(\omega)$ and the $\rho (\omega)$ widths will also contribute to the large ratio in Eq.~\eqref{eq:XisospinV}.} Another experimental evidence supporting the molecular picture is the dominant decay mode of $X(3872)$~\cite{ParticleDataGroup:2022pth},